 Cardiac Clinical Nurse Specialists (CNS)

 The cardiac CNS specialise in working with cardiac patients and their families providing education ongoing staff education and health promotion.
 This includes addressing risk factors for heart disease, promoting healthy lifestyle changes and supporting people through cardiac events, interventions and surgery.
 Patients are seen in hospital, in their homes, in clinic settings and contacted by telephone.
-They liaise with Taranaki DHB multidisciplinary teams and Waikato Cardiac Services.
+They liaise with Te Whatu Ora Taranaki multidisciplinary teams and Waikato Cardiac Services.

 Respiratory Diagnostic Tests and Services

 Full Lung Volumes (FLV), Spirometry, DLCO and Saline challenge tests